 An authentic Vienna lager requires top-notch ingredients and the right equipment with which to brew.
 Traditional German Noble hops, Vienna yeast, and Vienna malt are necessary to brew a Vienna lager to perfection.
 Most brewers don’t even bother trying because these specific ingredients are more expensive and less available than many alternatives.

 The Vienna Lager has a long and storied history that starts in the early 1800s.
 The first Vienna lager was developed by Anton Dreher in the late 1830s, who combined his knowledge of making pale malt ales and cold bottom fermentation using lager yeast.
 He used the knowledge he gained from other brewers, including the iconic Gabriel Sedlmayr.
 From previous travels to England and Scotland, he learned the perfect way to manipulate the ingredients necessary for a Vienna lager.

 In late 1840, Anton Dreher started renting a cellar to mature his beer under cold conditions, a process that is called “lagering.”
-Rather than the traditional method of brewing top-fermented beer (ales), he transitioned to bottom-fermented beer (lagers).
+Rather than the traditional method of fermenting from the top down (ales), he transitioned to bottom-up fermentation (lagers).
 The result was a clean, crisp, and amber-colored brew that went on to become famous locally and internationally.

 Ups and Downs of the Vienna Lager

 For nearly half a century, from 1840 until the early 1900s, the Vienna lager was one of the most popular drinks on the market.
 There was enough of a difference between it and other available options to make it unique in color and taste.
 While it’s pretty dark compared to modern light beer, it was very light for the time, making it appealing to many drinkers.